Yohanna/PowerExport/README.md

 |2500 × 1875 | 3333 × 1875	| 250 dpi 			|
 |3000 × 2250 | 4000 × 2250	| 300 dpi 			|

+- Note that the maximum supported resolution by PowerPoint is 307 dpi.

 # Screenshots #